 Elizabeth A. N. Haas is a partner and litigation attorney with Foley & Lardner LLP.
 She provides strategic counsel on complex commercial and antitrust litigation, including class action defense work.
-Ms. Haas has particular experience in antitrust litigation and counseling, providing regular antitrust and compliance advice to manufacturers, distributors, service providers and trade associations.
+Elizabeth has particular experience in antitrust litigation and counseling, providing regular antitrust and compliance advice to manufacturers, distributors, service providers and trade associations.

-Ms. Haas has significant experience in complex electronic discovery and has frequently lectured on the subject.
+Elizabeth has significant experience in complex electronic discovery and has frequently lectured on the subject.
 Additionally, she regularly presents on antitrust and compliance issues.

-Ms. Haas is vice chair of the national Antitrust Practice, a member of the firm’s national Recruiting Committee, and vice chair for the Milwaukee Office Recruiting Committee.
+Elizabeth is vice chair of the national Antitrust Practice, a member of the firm’s national Recruiting Committee, and vice chair for the Milwaukee Office Recruiting Committee.
 She previously served as a member of the firm’s national Associates Committee.

-Ms. Haas received her law degree from the University of Michigan Law School, where she was an associate editor for the Michigan Journal of Gender & Law and the Michigan Telecommunications and Technology Law Review.
+Elizabeth received her law degree from the University of Michigan Law School, where she was an associate editor for the Michigan Journal of Gender & Law and the Michigan Telecommunications and Technology Law Review.
 She graduated from The George Washington University, summa cum laude, with a bachelor’s degree in history, and was elected to Phi Beta Kappa.

-Ms. Haas currently serves as a chair of the ABA Section of Antitrust Law Committee Operations and was previously chair and vice-chair of the Civil Practice and Procedure Committee.
-Through her work with the Section of Antitrust Law, Ms. Haas was the moderator and session chair for “Avoiding E-Discovery Accidents and Responding to Inevitable Emergencies" at the 2017 ABA Antitrust Spring Meeting and was also the project chair for The Indirect Purchaser Litigation Handbook (2015), a treatise published by the ABA Antitrust Section.
-She is an active member of the Seventh Circuit Bar Association, the Association for Women Lawyers and the Milwaukee Bar Association for which she currently serves on the board of directors and previously was a co-chair of the Civil Litigation Section.
-Ms. Haas also serves on the Local Rules Committee for the United States District Court for the Eastern District of Wisconsin.
+Elizabeth currently serves as a co-chair of the ABA Antitrust Law Section Committee Operations and was previously chair and vice-chair of the Civil Practice and Procedure Committee.
+Through her work with the Section of Antitrust Law, Elizabeth was the moderator and session chair for "Antitrust Fundamentals" at the 2020 ABA Antitrust Spring Meeting and "Avoiding E-Discovery Accidents and Responding to Inevitable Emergencies" at the 2017 ABA Antitrust Spring Meeting.
+She was also the project chair for The Indirect Purchaser Litigation Handbook (2015), a treatise published by the ABA Antitrust Law Section.
+She is an active member of the Seventh Circuit Bar Association, the Association for Women Lawyers and the Milwaukee Bar Association for which she previously served on the board of directors and was a co-chair of the Civil Litigation Section.
+Elizabeth also serves on the Local Rules Committee for the United States District Court for the Eastern District of Wisconsin.

 In addition to the state and federal courts in Wisconsin, she is admitted to practice before the Supreme Court of the United States, and the United States Court of Appeals for the Third, Seventh, and Eighth Circuits.

-Ms. Haas has been included on the 2017 Wisconsin Law Journal list of “Women in the Law,” honoring her willingness to tackle difficult cases, volunteer her time in service to the community, and advance the role of women in the legal profession.
+Elizabeth has been included on the 2017 Wisconsin Law Journal list of “Women in the Law,” honoring her willingness to tackle difficult cases, volunteer her time in service to the community, and advance the role of women in the legal profession.
 She was previously listed by the WLJ as an “Up and Coming Lawyer” (in 2011) and has been recognized on the Wisconsin Super Lawyers – Rising Stars® list from 2012 – 2016.